 I’ve regrettably had a couple of occasions to hire lawyers before, and I’ve also assisted relatives who were involved in lawsuits.
 I am not an expert on this stuff, but this article is a collection of tips I’ve learned through experience.
 Until I actually had these experiences, I thought you went to lawyers and they told you what to do.
 After all, that’s how it looked on TV.
 But it’s not quite like that in real life.

 Choosing your lawyer

-Whether you pick a lawyer based on a friend’s recommendation or from a web search, there are a few things you need to know.
+Whether you pick a lawyer based on a friend’s recommendation or from a web search or from a TV ad, there are a few things you need to know.

 - Look for specialists in your area of law rather than general attorneys.
 Specialists can cost a little bit more, but they are more familiar with the area of law and can give you an edge.

 - When looking for a lawyer, check out their resume/CV.
 Many post these on their websites.
 Look for someone with experience and the right background.
 For example, in a divorce case where the spouses co-owned a business, a family law attorney with a B.A. in Accounting might be more knowledgeable about the complex business issues better than a family law attorney with a B.A. in sociology.

 Interviewing your potential attorneys

 Most attorneys offer an hour of consultation so you can decide if they’re right for you.
 Before the consultation, do some research about your case, as if you were going to try to handle it yourself without a lawyer.
 Some of what you discover online or in books be wrong or misleading, but you need to know at least something about the law on your case to judge whether the lawyer you’re talking to has a clue or not.
 Whether this is in person, over the phone or over Skype, take note of the following:

 - Does she seem to know what she’s talking about and offer suggestions, ideas or knowledge that match what you researched, and hopefully go beyond that?
 If so, good.